CoreMedia/coremedia-studio-hub/documentation/Studio-Customization.md

 ### Custom Columns

-The Studio Hub allows to add custom columns to the Studio library and to configure the default ones.
+The Content Hub allows to add custom columns to the Studio library and to configure the default ones.

 #### Configuring Default Columns